The Great Gatsby (1926 film): Preservation status

+According to RKO Pictures screenwriter DeWitt Bodeen, he viewed the badly damaged master of the 1926 film at Paramount Pictures' studio archive shortly before pre-production began on the 1949 remake starring Alan Ladd, Betty Field, and Macdonald Carey.
+Bodeen described the film as in such bad condition by 1947 that it could not be easily viewed, foreshadowing its eventual loss:

-Professor Wheeler Winston Dixon, the James Ryan Professor of Film Studies at the University of Nebraska, Lincoln made extensive but unsuccessful attempts to find a surviving print.
+In 2003, Wheeler Winston Dixon, the James Ryan Professor of Film Studies at the University of Nebraska–Lincoln, made extensive but unsuccessful attempts to find a surviving print of the 1926 version.
 Dixon noted that there were rumors that a copy survived in an unknown archive in Moscow but dismissed these rumors as unfounded.

-However, the trailer has survived and is one of the 50 films in the three-disc, boxed DVD set More Treasures from American Film Archives, 1894-1931 (2004), compiled by the National Film Preservation Foundation from five American film archives.
+A trailer survives and is one of the 50 films in the three-disc, boxed DVD set More Treasures from American Film Archives, 1894-1931 (2004), compiled by the National Film Preservation Foundation from five American film archives.
 The trailer is preserved by the Library of Congress (AFI/Jack Tillmany collection) and has a running time of one minute.
 It was featured on the Blu-ray released by Warner Home Video of director Baz Luhrmann's 2013 adaptation of The Great Gatsby as a special feature.